goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 which can be found through Plugins > Open Plugin Stats in the dev menu (`/xldev`).

-## Can my plugin talk to a server I run?
+## Can my plugin talk to a backend server I run?

 Plugins are permitted to communicate with special backend servers, though there are certain considerations and requirements that must be met: